Wael Hallaq

-Wael B. Hallaq (وائل حلّاق) is a Palestinian-Canadian scholar of Islamic studies and the Avalon Foundation Professor in the Humanities at Columbia University, where he has been teaching ethics, law, and political thought since 2009.
+Wael B. Hallaq (وائل حلّاق) is a Palestinian-American scholar of Islamic studies and the Avalon Foundation Professor in the Humanities at Columbia University, where he has been teaching ethics, law, and political thought since 2009.
 He is considered a leading scholar in the field of Islamic legal studies, and has been described as one of the world's leading authorities on Islamic law.

-Hallaq has published over eighty books and articles on topics including law, legal theory, philosophy, political theory, and logic.
-In 2009, John Esposito and his review panel included Hallaq in a list of the 500 most influential Muslims in the world for his research and publications on Islamic law, although Hallaq is Christian.
+Hallaq has published more than a dozen books and 80 articles on topics including law, legal theory, philosophy, political theory, and logic.
+Much of his writings during the last decade and a half have focused on an ethical critique of the modern project.
+In 2009, John Esposito and his review panel included Hallaq in a list of the 500 most influential Muslims in the world for his research and publications on Islamic law, although Hallaq hails from a Christian background.

 Hallaq gained prominence for his doctoral work challenging the notion of the so-called "the closing of the gate of ijtihad," a narrative that was for long accepted in the field as paradigmatic.
-The narrative posited that Muslim jurists of the post formative period abandoned creative legal reasoning, this leading to a generalized stagnation of the law.
-Hallaq further argued that this narrative was a product of colonial discourse that attempted to justify the colonization of Muslim lands and the destruction of indigenous Muslim legal institutions.
+The narrative posited that Muslim jurists of the post formative period (after ca. 900 AD) abandoned creative legal reasoning, this supposedly leading to a generalized stagnation of the law.
+Hallaq argued that this narrative was a product of European colonial discourse that attempted to justify the colonization of Muslim lands and the destruction of indigenous Muslim legal and educational institutions.

 Early life and career

 Wael Hallaq was born to a Palestinian Christian family in Nazareth in 1955.
-He graduated from the University of Haifa, then he earned a masters degree and a Ph.D. from the University of Washington.
+He graduated with a bachelor's degree in Political Science and History from the University of Haifa, then he earned a Master's degree and a Ph.D. from the University of Washington.

-Hallaq joined McGill University as an assistant professor of Islamic law in 1985, after receiving his Ph.D. from the University of Washington in 1983.
-He became a full professor in 1994, and was named a James McGill Professor in Islamic law in 2005.
+Hallaq joined McGill University as an assistant professor of Islamic law in 1985, after completing his Ph.D. studies in 1983 in the departments of History, Political Science, Near Eastern Studies, and the Law School.
+He became a full professor in 1994, and was awarded the distinguished James McGill Professorship in Islamic law in 2005.